OlympusDAO-Education/Documentation/equations.md

 The premium is derived from the debt ratio of the system and a scaling variable.
 This scaling variable allows us to control the rate at which bond prices increase.

-The premium determines profit due to the protocol and in turn stakers. \*\*\*\*The LP taken by the premium is used to mint and distribute new OHM to stakers and the DAO.
+The premium determines profit due to the protocol and in turn, stakers.
+The LP taken by the premium is used to mint and distribute new OHM to stakers and the DAO.

 $$
 Premium = 1 + (debt Ratio * n)